 Even though I have now access to Youtube and basically every article or resources I want, it’s useless if I watch them or read them passively.
 I tried, I don’t remember anything most of the time.
 Learning and practicing goes hand in hand, one without the other doesn’t make sense.

-Moreover, my book about C was very good to explain a lot of fundamentals and emphasis the most important topics and details.
+Moreover, my book about C was very good to explain many fundamentals and emphasis the most important topics and details.
 That’s why today, when I need to learn a new language, I follow exactly the same method and I’m very careful to find the proven and praised resources to study with.

 Let’s go back to a nearer past: one year ago, after 8 years as a PHP developer, I decided to learn a new programming language to extend my skills.
 I choose Golang for a lot of reasons.
 Again, if you want to know them, “comment below” and I will do as you say, master.